openreferral/ServiceNet/README.md

 ##Setting up the environment

 To run the application locally you will need to install PostgreSQL, MongoDB and Java 11.
-Crete new database named ServiceNet in PostgreSQL and set up the JAVA_HOME environment variable.
+Create a new database named ServiceNet in PostgreSQL and set up the following environment variables:
+ * JAVA_HOME
+ * GOOGLE_API_KEY

 ## IntelliJ Idea development